The subctl command-line utility simplifies the deployment and maintenance of Submariner by automating interactions with the Submariner

 echo export PATH=\$PATH:~/.local/bin >> ~/.profile

-By default, https://get.submariner.io will provide the latest release for subctl
+By default, https://get.submariner.io will provide the latest release for subctl, and hence Submariner.

 Specific versions can be requested by using the VERSION environment variable.